 The Object Inspector is context-sensitive, which means it knows what type of object or objects you have selected and responds appropriately.
 The following describes the various capabilities of the Features pane within the Object Inspector:

-When text objects are selected, the Object Inspector’s Features pane provides options for formatting the text object.
+- TEXT– When text objects are selected, the Object Inspector’s Features pane provides options for formatting the text object.
 Options include changing font, style, color, and alignment.
-When placing labels over complex backgrounds, text casing with a colored outline can help keep labels clear.
+When placing labels over complex backgrounds, text with a colored outline (text casing) or mask can help keep text clear.

-The Features available when selecting a linear track include setting how the line ends are terminated (they can be open-ended (default), capped off with a bar, or end with a turning circle.
-You can also set the type of track so that only tracks having matching types will connect with each other, for example so that roads will not connect to waterways.
+- CONNECTABLE TRACKS – The Features available when selecting a connectable track include setting how the line ends are terminated (they can be open-ended (default), capped off with a bar, or end with a turning circle).
+You can also set the type of track so that only tracks having matching types will connect with each other, for example so that roads will not connect to waterways if they reside on the same layer.
 You can change settings for Width Adaptors (used for transitioning between different line styles on a track).
 Finally, you can disconnect all junctions connecting to the track (may be used to reset a badly formed track).

-Regular polygon controls are available through the Object Inspector’s Features pane.
-Note that all of the handles on the object are direct controls to manipulate the shape or rotate directly.
+- POLYGON OBJECTS – Regular polygon controls are available through the Object Inspector’s Features pane.
+Note that handles on the object are direct controls to manipulate the shape or rotate directly.

-Use the Object Inspector to scale point symbols.
+- POINT SYMBOLS – Use the Object Inspector’s Features pane to scale point symbols.
 Data Transformers can be applied to symbols for dynamic symbols based on attributes (for example, sized or colored based on the information those symbols represent).

-Sometimes the easiest way to start making your map will be to begin by tracing over an existing map or aerial photograph.
+- IMAGE OBJECTS – Sometimes the easiest way to start making your map will be to begin by tracing over an existing map or aerial photograph.
 But usually the saturation and color in the photo makes it hard to see your drawing objects.
-Place the image on a layer and use the Object Inspector to adjust the image opacity – creating a “tracing paper” effect.
+Place the image on a layer and use the Geometry panel in the Sidebar, or the Object Inspector’s Features pane to adjust the image opacity – creating a “tracing paper” effect.
 Move that layer to the bottom of the layer stacking order.
 Now in your drawing layers, start building your map.